MicrosoftDocs/azure-devops-docs/docs/pipelines/process/parameters.md

 [!INCLUDE [version-tfs-2017-rtm](../includes/version-tfs-2017-rtm.md)]

 > [!NOTE]
 > This guidances does not apply to YAML pipelines.
-For parameters in YAML pipelines, go to [runtime parameters](runtime-parameters.md).
+For parameters in YAML pipelines, see [runtime parameters](runtime-parameters.md).
 >

 You can link all important arguments for tasks used across the build definition as process parameters, which are then shown at one place - the Pipeline view.